A Squatters Rights in New Jersey

 What does it mean to have adverse possession in New Jersey?

-First, there’s the matter of time.
-The person living on the property has to stay there for a long time—usually around 30 years for privately owned land.
+First, there’s the issue of time.
+The person who lives on the land generally has to stay there for around 30 years if the land is privately owned.

-Second, it’s important how the trait is used.
-The work must be clear (not hidden), private (not shared with anyone else, not even the owner), and not allowed by the owner.
-That is, it must clearly be against the owner’s rights.
+Second, the way the trait is used is important.
+It must be clear (not hidden), private (not shared with anyone, not even the owner), and the owner must not let anyone else see it.
+In other words, it must clearly infringe the owner’s rights.

 Tips for Making a Strong Adverse Possession Claim